mikhmha/my_blog/README.md

 I made the mistake of making the KickStarter live.
 Whatever.
 I'm not counting on the game to reach the kickstarter goal.
 Whatever support I get would ideally come through Patreon for now.

 OK wish me luck!
 Don't think anyone reads this.
-But please wick me luck!
+But please wish me luck!
 I will wish you luck too.